“Come, You Who are Blessed”

 ALMS

 By Jesus’ time, the word righteousness was tied closely to the word alms.
-Thus, when Jesus taught about “charitable deeds” (or almsgiving; [Matt.
+Thus, when Jesus taught about “charitable deeds” or almsgiving [Matt.
 6:2-4]), prayer [Matt.
-6:5-15], and fasting [Matt.
-6:16-18], he prefaced his teachings by saying, “Beware of practicing your piety [literally, righteousness] before men in order to be seen by them” [Matt.
-6:1].
-In this way he taught that the giving of alms to the poor must not become a theatrical display to win people’s applause; the praise that comes from God is more important.
+6:5-15] and fasting [Matt.
+6:16-18], he prefaced his teachings by saying, “Beware of practicing your piety [literally, righteousness] before men in order to be seen by them [Matt.
+6:1].”
+In this way he taught that the giving of alms to the poor must not become a theatrical display to win people’s applause.
+The praise that comes from God is more important.

 The Book of Acts comments favorably on several instances of almsgiving.
-A certain disciple at Joppa-- a woman named Tabitha, or Dorcas—was full of good works and charitable deeds [Acts 9:36].
+A certain disciple at Joppa—a woman named Tabitha or Dorcas—was full of good works and charitable deeds [Acts 9:36].
 A God-fearing man named Cornelius “gave alms generously to the people, and prayed to God always” [Acts 10:2].
 Then, as now, God acknowledges those who give gifts of bread to the hungry and in other ways show compassion to the needy [Is.
 58:6-8; 1 John 3:17].

 Hope for left-handers (like me)

-Before we leave the topic of left and right handedness, I just want to give hope to other left-handers out there.
+Before we leave the topic of left and right-handedness I just want to give hope to other left-handers out there.
 We do have a hero in the bible that confirms we aren’t entirely evil.
-His name is Ehud, and he can be found in the book of Judges:
+His name is Ehud and he can be found in the book of Judges:

-Judg 3:15
+Judges 3:15

 15 But when the sons of Israel cried to the LORD, the LORD raised up a deliverer for them, Ehud the son of Gera, the Benjamite, a left-handed man.
 And the sons of Israel sent tribute by him to Eglon the king of Moab.